awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: String
 Required: No
 `permissions`
 The explicit permissions to provide to the container for the device\.
-By default, the container can `read`, `write`, and `mknod` the device\.
+By default, the container has permissions for `read`, `write`, and `mknod` on the device\.
 Type: Array of strings
 Valid Values: `read` \| `write` \| `mknod`
 `initProcessEnabled`